 Bills establish guidelines to promote built-in security measures at new schools and improve school security training for staff, emergency responders

-Legislation sponsored by Senator Dawn Addiego (R-Burlington, Camden, Atlantic) to improve security at New Jersey’s school passed the Senate Education Committee.
+Legislation sponsored by Senator Dawn Addiego (R-Burlington, Camden, Atlantic) to improve security at New Jersey’s schools was passed by the New Jersey Senate.

 The first bill, S-2438, requires all school employees to take annual training on school safety and security.
 Current law requires certified staff members to take such training only once.
 Staff will train alongside emergency responders in order to identify weaknesses in school security procedures, as well as to improve the effectiveness of the first responders.